wylited/nomissmayhem/README.md

 > ***THIS CODE WILL NOT BE UPDATED FURTHER THAN THE 12 HOUR COUNTERPSELL SUBMISSION!***

+Please visit [this repository](https://github.com/13carpileup/nomissmayhem) for the updated code.

 ## Credits

 Initially created for [Hack Club's](https://hackclub.com/) [Counterspell Game Jam](https://counterspell.hackclub.com/)